elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 - code on how to create a user reference and log them in : https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests
 - code to help with request factory : https://gist.github.com/dkarchmer/99a35f00503458a4fa3088f5c8215381
 - code to help with naive date : https://stackoverflow.com/questions/4530069/how-do-i-get-a-value-of-datetime-today-in-python-that-is-timezone-aware
+- code to help with testing admin.py customizations : https://newbedev.com/testing-custom-admin-actions-in-django
+- code on how to delay jest test : https://stackoverflow.com/questions/46077176/jest-settimeout-not-pausing-test
+- code on how to stop jquery animations for jest testing : https://stackoverflow.com/questions/61295452/jest-test-jquery-fadein-fadeout-on-specific-elements

 ### Configuration and Deployment
 - The Code Institute "Django Blog Cheat Sheet" was used extensively to install and configure frameworks and libraries, set up the dbms and prepare the application for deployment : [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)